Slow Cooker Indian Chicken Curry Recipe

 Pro tip -The chicken can be marinated in a bowl with spices and yogurt and kept in the fridge for up to 12 hours.
 Thaw an hour before cooking. - Chicken – layer the chicken pieces into the sauce.
 Press down with a wooden spoon to ensure all the pieces are covered with the sauce.

-Pro tip - if you use chicken breast do not cook too long.
-Just 3 hours on low would be enough otherwise the chicken will be too dry. - Reduce - You can serve the chicken as is with steamed rice.
-To reduce the excess liquid in the pot remove the chicken pieces into a separate bowl.
+Pro tip – If you use chicken breast, do not cook it too long.
+Just 3 hours on low would be enough; otherwise, the chicken will be too dry. - Reduce – You can serve the chicken as is with steamed rice.
+To reduce the excess liquid in the pot, remove the chicken pieces and place them in a separate bowl.
 Continue to cook the sauce/gravy for an hour on high until thick.
-Then return the chicken back to the pot.
+Then, return the chicken to the pot.
 Garnish with chopped cilantro or parsley.

 No slow-cooker – make on the stovetop

-- Combine - In a skillet or Dutch oven over medium heat, add the oil and spices, followed by the onion, tomato paste, and yogurt.
-Saute for just 2 minutes then add the chicken stock.
+- Combine – In a skillet or Dutch oven over medium heat, add the oil and spices, followed by the onion, tomato paste, and yogurt.
+Sauté for just 2 minutes, and then add the chicken stock.

-- Simmer - Then reduce heat to a low gentle simmer.
-Cover the pot and cook on low for 60 to 90 minutes
+- Simmer – Then reduce the heat to a low, gentle simmer.
+Cover the pot and cook on low for 60 to 90 minutes.

 - Enjoy!